rezlytixabhi/IITBWorkshopMarch2023/README.md

 # Workshop on AI / ML in Geosciences

-The workshop is aimied towards new & intermediate level users with some familiarity of python, geosciences and AI / ML tools.
+The workshop is aimed towards new & intermediate level users with some familiarity of python, geosciences and AI / ML tools.

 ## Contents
 * 000: About us